 Q: How long does it take for Error 133016 to go away on its own?

-There’s no set timeline.
-It depends on the cause: if it’s a temporary network blip, it may resolve in hours.
-If it’s due to a flagged device, you’ll need to switch devices or use new phone number to bypass the block.
+There's no set timeline.
+It depends on the cause: if it's a temporary network blip, it may resolve in hours.
+If it's due to a flagged device, you'll need to switch devices or use a new phone number to bypass the block.